 - Apple in 2020: What Else Should We Expect From The Tech Giant?

 - What is LiDAR Scanner and How to Make the Most of It

 - Why Apple Has Not Removed the Notch from the iPhone Yet?

 - Why Hasn’t Apple Adopted USB-C for iPhone?
 Brewing An Alternative

-Do you think Apple should go completely portless in future?
-Share your feedback with us on Facebook, Twitter, and Instagram.
-Leave your responses in the Comments section and don’t forget to download our iOS app to read other editorials.
+Do you think Apple should go completely portless in the future?
+Leave your responses in the comments section.